jbush001/NyuziProcessor/tests/csmith/README.md

 The tests operate by first compiling and executing the program on the host and comparing the results to the output from the emulator.

-This often fails because it generates large functions and the constant pool is out of range of PC relative addressing:

-    Compilation failed:
-    fatal error: error in backend: fixup out of range